 Suffrages

-V. O Lord, show thy mercy upon us;
+V. O Lord, let thy mercy be upon us;

-The Collect for the Day
+The Collect of the Day

 A Prayer for Mission